johannesgerer/buchhaltung/README.md

 ### Suggested accounts

-Once the first posting's account has been entered, the editor suggests accounts for the second posting based on the frequecy of the resulting transaction's accounts in the configured `ledgers.addedByThisUser` file.
+Once the first posting's account has been entered, the editor suggests accounts for the second posting based on the frequency of the resulting transaction's accounts in the configured `ledgers.addedByThisUser` file.

 ### Assertions \& assignments